suyogduttjain/pixelobjectness/README.md

 }
 ```

-These models are free for research and academic purposes.
+These models are freely available for research and academic purposes.
 However it's patent pending, so please contact us for any commercial use.

 ## Using the pretrained models: